Skip to footer content

 What Does the iText 7 Approach Look Like?

 Developers familiar with iText 7 (the successor to iTextSharp) know that adding headers and footers requires implementing event handlers.
-The library uses a page event system where you create one class file that responds to document lifecycle events like OnEndPage and OnCloseDocument.
+The library uses a page event system where you create a class that responds to document lifecycle events like OnEndPage and OnCloseDocument.

-Here's how the same header/footer implementation looks with iText 7, using the public class ITextEvents pattern:
+Here is how the same header and footer implementation looks with iText 7, using the ITextEvents pattern:

 using iText.Kernel.Pdf;